UMM-CSci-3601-S18/lab-3-angular-and-spark-johnabeisaac/TESTCOVERAGE.md

-In our end to end tests we tested all of of our search bars(owner,category,status, and body).
-We ran into trouble when searching for a Unique item which we declared as the todo ID.
-We got help from KK and thought we fixed it correctly but it's still having problems searching for the unique item in the E2E tests.
+Our end to end coverage uses all of the search options (Owner,body,status, and category).
+They search each category and look for a unique todo which is distinguishable by the ID.